Find out if you're eligible to apply for a Teacher Education Scholarship. To apply, you will need to:

 - Bachelor of Technology Education at Southern Cross University

-- Bachelor of Teaching (Secondary)/Bachelor of Technology or the Bachelor of Teaching (Technology) (Honours) at the University of Newcastle.
+- Bachelor of Education (Secondary) at the University of Newcastle.

 The metropolitan areas where teachers are in high-demand are Bankstown, Blacktown, Campbelltown, Fairfield, Granville, Liverpool and Mount Druitt.
 The non-coastal rural areas where teachers are in high demand are Albury, Armidale, Bathurst, Bourke, Broken Hill, Deniliquin, Dubbo, Griffith, Moree, Orange, Tamworth, Wagga Wagga.